imhicihu/WinIsis-migration/README.md

 * Repo owner or admin
      - Contact `imhicihu` at `gmail` dot `com` or our [Board](https://bitbucket.org/imhicihu/win-isis-migration/addon/trello/trello-board).
 (You need a [Trello](https://trello.com/) account)

+### Legal ###
+* Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.